geertmeersman/robonect/README.md

     end: "{{ now() }}"
 ```

-## Extra template sensors, used for lovelace
+## Extra sensors templates, used for lovelace card

 In template.yaml, add the following: